Which FPL players are on penalties and set pieces?

-Our regular look at the Fantasy Premier League (FPL) set-piece takers details which players are on penalties, corner-kicks and free-kicks at their respective clubs.
+With Gameweek 5 already almost upon us, we take a quick look at which Fantasy Premier League (FPL) players are currently on penalties, corner-kicks and free-kicks for their respective clubs.

-Based on the data collection in our Premium Members Area, here is a breakdown from the latest round of matches (Liverpool and Manchester United will be added after tonight’s match).
+Based on the data collection in our Premium Members Area, here is a breakdown from the latest round of matches.

 |Corners